Chuck D

-Carlton Douglas Ridenhour (born August 1, 1960), known professionally as Chuck D, is an American rapper, best known as the leader and frontman of the hip-hop group Public Enemy, which he co-founded in 1985 with Flavor Flav.
+Carlton Douglas "Chuck" Ridenhour (born August 1, 1960), known professionally as Chuck D, is an American rapper, best known as the leader and frontman of the hip-hop group Public Enemy, which he co-founded in 1985 with Flavor Flav.
 Chuck D is also a member of the rock supergroup Prophets of Rage.
 He has released several solo albums, most notably Autobiography of Mistachuck (1996).

-His work with Public Enemy helped create politically and socially conscious hip hop music in the mid-1980s.
+His work with Public Enemy helped create politically and socially conscious hip-hop music in the mid-1980s.
 The Source ranked him at No. 12 on its list of the Top 50 Hip-Hop Lyricists of All Time.
 Chuck D has been nominated for six Grammys throughout his career, and has received the Grammy Lifetime Achievement Award as a member of Public Enemy.
 He was also inducted into the Rock and Roll Hall of Fame in 2013 as a member of Public Enemy.

 Early life

 Ridenhour was born on August 1, 1960, on Long Island, New York.
 When he was a child, his mother played Motown and showtunes in the home and his father belonged to the Columbia Record Club.
 He began writing lyrics after the New York City blackout of 1977.
 He attended W. Tresper Clarke High School, where he was offered no formal education in music.
 He then went to Adelphi University on Long Island to study graphic design, where he met William Drayton Jr. (Flavor Flav).
 In the mid-1980s he also worked as a delivery driver for a custom color photo lab in West Hempstead called EPD color Services.
 He received a Bachelor of Fine Arts from Adelphi in 1984 and later received an honorary doctorate from Adelphi in 2013.

-While at Adelphi, Ridenhour co-hosted hip hop radio show the Super Spectrum Mix Hour as Chuck D on Saturday nights at Long Island rock radio station WLIR, designed flyers for local hip-hop events, and drew a cartoon called Tales of the Skind for Adelphi student newspaper The Delphian.
+While at Adelphi, Ridenhour co-hosted hip-hop radio show the Super Spectrum Mix Hour as Chuck D on Saturday nights at Long Island rock radio station WLIR, designed flyers for local hip-hop events, and drew a cartoon called Tales of the Skind for Adelphi student newspaper The Delphian.